Detection of Sparse Positive Dependence: Discussion

-\begin{rem} In a separate experiment not reported here, we investigated the case of perfect matches in the contaminated component, meaning the case where $\rho = 1$, and the rank tests still had no power.
-This begs the question of whether there are any rank tests that have any (asymptotic) power in the sparse regime.
-We do not know the answer to that question. \end{rem}
+\paragraph{The power of rank tests in the very sparse regime} In \prpref{Delta_very_sparse} we argued, we hope convincingly, that no test that resembles the higher criticism rank test has any power in the very sparse regime ($\beta > 3/4$).
+This seems clear from the experiments reported in \figref{numeric2}.
+This begs the question of whether there are any rank tests that have any (asymptotic) power in the very sparse regime.
+We do not know the answer to that question, but are willing to conjecture that there are no such tests.

+\paragraph{The two-sided problem} We focused on the one-sided setting \eqref{model1}, effectively testing $\rho = 0$ versus $\rho > 0$.
+Knowing the sign of $\rho$ is not crucial, as one can apply a one-sided test for $\rho > 0$ to the transformed data $(X_1, -Y_1), \dots, (X_n, -Y_n)$.
+Less trivial is the case where there are three components

+We did not look at this model, in part because we wanted to test against a monotonic association (in the contamination component), which is perhaps the most popular alternative in a nonparametric context.